-- A. The Higher Education Act of 1976, as amended, requires Adrian College to develop and apply a consistent and reasonable standard of academic progress for all students who receive Federal financial aid in order for those students to continue to receive such assistance.
-This standard must contain all elements specified in the regulations and must be at least as strict as the policy used for all students who do not receive federal financial aid.
-"Satisfactory Academic Progress" is measured in terms of performance, through grade point average, and in terms of degree or program completion.
-The following programs are directly affected: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study, Federal Perkins Loan, all William D. Ford Federal Direct Loans, and all Federal Family Education Loans. - B. Guidelines-Adrian College has adopted standards with which the academic progress of financial aid recipients will be monitored.
-These standards ensure the proper distribution of financial aid to eligible students.
+The Higher Education Act of 1976, as amended, requires Adrian College to develop and apply a consistent and reasonable standard of academic progress for all students who receive federal financial aid in order for those students to continue to receive such assistance.
+This standard must contain all elements specified in the regulations and must be at least as strict as the academic standards of the College used for all students.
+Students who fall behind in their coursework or fail to achieve minimum standards for grade point average and completion of classes, risk losing their eligibility for federal and state financial aid, external scholarships/grants/loans, and Adrian College scholarships and grants.